living the dream in puerto rico

 redefining the dream

-Wallowing in shame and self-pity is a waste of time and energy, so I tried to snap out of my funk as soon as possible and plot out a new plan.
+Obviously, wallowing in shame and self-pity is not a productive use of time and energy, so I tried to snap out of my funk as soon as possible and conjure up a new plan.
 My initial reflex was to revert back to what I’d done in the past and apply for another corporate job.
 Lockheed Martin, HP and Honeywell all have campuses in Aguadilla with positions similar to the one I left.
-However, as much as we wanted and needed the money, I knew I’d be miserable before long.
+However, as much as we wanted and needed the money, I knew I’d be miserable and unsatisfied before long.

 end of year assessment